--Management orders the removal of the safety screen or machine guards to speed up production to ensure the boss’ bonus and new car.
-For your trouble you get a frozen turkey while you heal and continue physical therapy.
+-Management orders the removal of the safety screen or machine guards to speed up production to ensure the boss’ bonus and a new car.
+For your trouble, you get a frozen turkey while you heal and continue physical therapy.

 -Your company asks for a price increase so they can enhance gas pipe safety for the community and improve productivity but instead uses the money for executive bonuses and somehow loses the pipe maps.

--Your company begins running a television ad campaign that it’s now a safe operating company and it’s workers are family oriented folks too, just like those 8 people killed in the community your company blew-up.
-Double concern when the PUC is an accomplice.
+-Your company begins running a television ad campaign that it’s now a safe operating company and its workers are family oriented folks too, just like those 8 people killed in the community your company blew-up.
+A double concern when the PUC is an accomplice.

 -Today you get to work in what the employees affectionately refer to as the gas chamber.
-A room full of unmarked and unknown containers of various chemicals.
-Oh by the way the ventilation system is on the fritz but should be safe as long as you don’t allow any two liquids mix.
+A room is full of unmarked and unknown containers of various chemicals.
+Oh, by the way, the ventilation system is on the fritz but should be safe as long as you don’t allow any two liquids mix.

 -The giant “Number of days without an accident” sign at the main entrance has a 0 written in permanent marker.